Skip to Content

 Disclaim Inheritances

 If you are going to be receiving a large inheritance, you can pass your inheritance to someone else to protect it from being taken by creditors.
 You can designate your inheritance to whoever you see fit, whether that be your children, spouse, or a friend.
 In order to disclaim your inheritance, you must put your disclaimer in writing, not accept any part of the inheritance, and the disclaimer must be received within 9 months of the date of transfer or the date that the gift is made.
-To protect your beneficiaries of the inheritance and avoid creditors, you can change your will to direct the inheritances to a protective entity like an offshore asset protection trust or an LLC.
+To protect your beneficiaries of the inheritance and avoid creditors, you can change your will to direct the inheritances to a protective entity like an offshore Asset Protection trust or an LLC.

 Lawsuit Proof Your Estate